deajan/backup-bench/README.md

  I'll also use another (not public) dataset which will be some qcow2 files which are in use.

- Time spent by the backup program is measured by the script so we get as accurate as possible results (time is measured from process beginning until process ends, with a 1 second scale). script assumes ssh port is reachable from source to target and vice verca. script assumes restic http and kopia http  ports are reachable form source to target (no auth is used in script, make sure you know what you are doing).
+ Time spent by the backup program is measured by the script so we get as accurate as possible results (time is measured from process beginning until process ends, with a 1 second scale).

  While backups are done, cpu/memory/disk metrics are saved so we know how "ressource hungry" a backup program can be.